In conjunction with clinical testing, we will conduct a series of technical and usability tests, including:

 - Data legacy testing: data legacy access testing involves verifying that legacy data migrated from source systems into CareConnect is viewable via the portlet view in the CST Cerner mPage.
 Patient migration involves the validation of patients migrated from the EMPI into CST Cerner.
 Patient migration testing incorporates: EMPI active integration and CST Cerner Integration with the broker.
 Data legacy is owned and managed by the CST project.

 - Operability testing: validates the operations of the system in the production-ready environment.
-This includes failover/recovery and performance, including volume, stress, load, network bandwidth usage and latency checks.
-Performance testing determines how fast various aspects of the system perform under a particular workload.
+This includes failover/recovery, load, network bandwidth usage and latency checks.
 It can also serve to validate and verify other quality attributes of the system, such as scalability, reliability and resource usage.

 - Device testing: checks devices for faulty or missing features, insufficient performance, side effects to other apps on the same device and other product quality characteristics.